kilowhat/kilowhat.net/flarum-extensions-wordpress.md

 Setting this value will not change whether comments are opened or closed by default.
 Default comments status is still controlled by the corresponding native Wordpress settings.

+### Shortcode for custom themes

+If for some reason your theme builder is not replacing normal comments with the Flarum iframe, there is a `[flarum_comments]` shortcode you can use.

+On a Newspaper theme, replace `[tdb_single_comments ...]` with `[flarum_comments]`.

+The presence of the shortcode alone is not sufficient to enable comments.
+Make sure the post type is whitelisted in the settings and that comments are enabled on the post.

 ## Settings in Flarum extension